mmowers/gdxread/README.md

   This will make available the *gdxcc* and *gams* python modules, which are imported by gdxread.

 ### Get the Latest Package
+From command line:
 ```bash
 pip install git+https://github.com/mmowers/gdxread.git@master
 ```

 ## Use

-To get a pandas dataframe from GDX parameter:
+To get a pandas dataframe from GDX parameter in a python script:

 ```python
 import gdxread